hippoking/public/server/README.md

 nginx_ws.conf
 nginx websocket config, usually used with v2ray ws + tls

+haproxy.cfg
+recommended haproxy cfg for tcp reply, only bind and server1 IP need to be changed